ray-project/ray-llm/models/README.md

   # Optional configuration for loading the model from S3 instead of Hugging Face Hub.
 You can use this to speed up downloads or load models not on Hugging Face Hub.
   s3_mirror_config:
     bucket_uri: s3://large-dl-models-mirror/models--mosaicml--mpt-7b-instruct/main-safetensors/
-  # Parameters for configuring the scheduler.
-See above for more details.
-  scheduler:
-    policy:
-      max_batch_prefill_tokens: 58000
-      max_batch_total_tokens: 140000
-      max_input_length: 2048
-      max_iterations_curr_batch: 20
-      max_total_tokens: 4096
-      type: QuotaBasedTaskSelectionPolicy
-      waiting_served_ratio: 1.2
   generation:
-    # Default kwargs passed to `model.generate`.
-These can be overrided by a
-    # user's request.
-    generate_kwargs:
-      do_sample: true
-      max_new_tokens: 512
-      min_new_tokens: 16
-      top_p: 1.0
-      top_k: 0
-      temperature: 0.1
-      repetition_penalty: 1.1
     # Prompt format to wrap queries in. {instruction} refers to user-supplied input.
     prompt_format:
       system: "{instruction}\n"  # System message.
 Will default to default_system_message